 For twin beds – (2 persons sharing a room) – there is a USD 700 discount.

 For local riders who ride their own motorcycle, deduct $750 from the tour price.

 Included in the tour price are all lodgings, food, tolls, entrance fees, and support vehicle.

-Not included in the tour price: fuel, visa fees, vehicle insurance (obtainable at the border) and all items not specifically mentioned as “included in the tour price.”
+Not included in the tour price: Air fares to and from Mae Sot, visa fees, vehicle insurance (obtainable at the border) and all items not specifically mentioned as “included in the tour price.”

 Watch 2 videos from our Burma Recce Tour: click on the links below: